fallen-icarus/CIPs/CIP-????/README.md

 ---

 ## Abstract
 This CIP outlines a native token standard, called Beacon Tokens, that serves as a way to "tag" on-chain data in a way that is efficiently queryable by off-chain APIs.
-This enables the creation of **massively** concurrent dApps that require contextual availability of on-chain data, such as programmable P2P swaps.
+This enables the creation of **organically** concurrent dApps that require contextual availability of on-chain data, such as programmable P2P swaps.

 ## Motivation